seggiepants/100-days-of-code/log.md

 **Links to work**: (none for today)

+### Day 30: February 4, 2020

+**Today's Progress**: Did the object orientation section in javascript.
+With a few minutes left over poked at the personal portfolio page a bit.
+No fixes there.

+**Thoughts**: Wow! prototype hacking for inheritence is painfully bad.
+Please tell me there is better class syntax just around the corner.
+I am pretty sure I have heard of some.

+**Links to work**: Too lazy to post a still broken link.

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..